-In the area just south of the Florida Canal and west of the Peoples Canal, the eyewitness accounts at sites 17, 18, and 19, indicate that the water entered this area between 0700 and 0800.
-A stopped clock at site C4 (Figure 126) indicated a time of 0822 at an elevation of 3.45 ft which is near the observed high water elevations in this area.
+In the area just south of the Florida Canal and west of the Peoples Canal, the eyewitness accounts at Sites 17, 18, and 19 indicate that the water entered this area between 1200 and 1300 UTC (7:00 and 8:00 a.m.
+CDT).
+A stopped clock at Site C4 (Figure 126) indicated a time of 1322 UTC (8:22 a.m.
+CDT) at an elevation of 3.45 ft, which is near the observed high-water elevations in this area.
 The rates of water level rise reported by these eyewitnesses appear to be somewhat less than those closer to the IHNC.
 This may reflect the spreading of the floodwaters over larger areas before reaching these sites.
 These sites also appear to be on somewhat higher ground.
-Further to the west at site 20, there is an eyewitness account of a rapid rush of water entering her house around daybreak (about 0630).
+Further to the west at Site 20, there is an eyewitness account of a rapid rush of water entering her house around daybreak (about 1130 UTC (6:30 a.m.
+CDT)).
 This account may be reasonable since her house is close to the Florida Canal.
-To the south and west of this location at sites 21, 22, and 23, flooding did not occur until between 0900 and 1000.
-At site 24 which is on the higher ground near Gentilly Ridge, it was early afternoon on Monday before flooding was observed.
+To the south and west of this location at

+Sites 21, 22, and 23, flooding did not occur until between 1400 and 1500 UTC (9:00 and 10:00 a.m.
+CDT).
+At Site 24 which is on the higher ground near Gentilly Ridge, it was early afternoon on Monday before flooding was observed.

 Figure 128 shows a hydrograph of water elevation in feet versus time for the area west of the IHNC and south of Gentilly Ridge.
-This hydrograph was developed from eyewitness accounts (sites 1,2,3,4,9,17, and 18) of times and elevations in their houses and surveyed stopped clock data (sites C1-C4).
+This hydrograph was developed from eyewitness accounts (Sites 1, 2, 3, 4, 9, 17, and 18) of times and elevations in their houses and surveyed stopped-clock data (Sites C1-C4).
 While there is scatter in the data in Figure 128, it does capture the general shape of the hydrograph for this area.
 This hydrograph is represented by the "eyeball" regression plotted in Figure 128.
-Based on the eyewitness accounts, stopped clocks and the hydrograph in Figure 128, it appears that water began to enter the area by about 0600, rising rapidly at a rate of about 3 to 6 feet per hour in the low lying areas immediately west of the IHNC.
+Based on the eyewitness accounts, stopped clocks, and the hydrograph in Figure 128, it appears that water began to enter the area by about 1100 UTC (6:00 a.m.
+CDT), rising rapidly at a rate of about 3 to 6 ft/hr in the low-lying areas immediately west of the IHNC.

 Gauge records on the IHNC at I-10 (Figure 129) were examined to determine if additional insight could be gained with respect to overtopping and/or breaching along the IHNC West floodwall system.
-According to the USGS gauge at I-10, there is a dramatic drop in stage of about 5 feet at about 0430 that morning, while the Orleans Levee District Gauge flattens out during this same period.
+According to the USGS gauge at I-10, there is a dramatic drop in stage of about 5 ft at about 0930 UTC (4:30 a.m.
+CDT), while the Orleans Levee District Gauge flattens out during this same period.
 Following this period, the stages at both gauges continue to rise.
-While these data should not be viewed as absolute (particularly the 5 foot drop in stage) these gauge records suggest that something may have occurred to impact the gauges in the 0400 to 0500 timeframe.
+While these data should not be viewed as absolute (particularly the 5-ft drop in stage) these gauge records suggest that something may have occurred to impact the gauges in the 0900 to 1000 UTC (4:00 to 5:00 a.m.
+CDT) timeframe.
 These gauge changes could be the result of breaches along the east and/or west sides of the IHNC, or mechanical problems, including debris accumulation, with the gauges themselves.
 Therefore, there is insufficient data to conclude that the gauge changes reflect overtopping or breaching at this time.